76 Ways to Market Your Book for Free

 Lightbulbs and books indicating ways to market your book for free

 If you have a book deal, a publisher, and a book launch date, you should be proactively looking at ways to market your book for free.
 Not every new book has a large marketing budget.
 Even traditionally published books have very little dollar spend behind them, even if they are supported by a Big Five publisher.
 And self-published books?
 Forget it.
-Every dollar you spend eats into potential profits from the sale of your book.
+Every dollar you spend eats into potential profits from the sale of your book, which is why you should be looking to market your book for free at every opportunity.

 Frankly, even if you do have a great publishing deal and a huge marketing and PR team, you should still be doing everything within your power to promote your book on your end.
 And please don’t tell me you don’t like marketing or the idea of creating your personal author brand.
 You’ve taken all this time and effort to write a brilliant book, it’s going to be published (yay!), so force yourself out of your comfort zone and do your darnedest to get people to actually buy and read the thing.